rechsteiner/void/README.md

 # VOID

-A code-driven space program to explore the great void; space.
+A code-driven space program to explore the great void.